chiaraabarbieriii/UniversityProjects/README.md

 ## Project on breast cancer classification using MLP
 **Goal**:
 The goal of the project is to create a Neural Network for breast Cancer Classification, more precisely, we want to implement a Multilayer Perceptron.

+## Churn prediction model
+**Goal**:
+During the project a churn prediction model was created, with the aim of predicting which customers are at risk of churning (Assign a probability of churn to each customer)